-- 1 inch daikon, grated and squeeze liquid out
+- 2" (5 cm) daikon radish, grated and squeeze liquid out

-- Prepare shrimp.
-Please read step-by-step pictures and explanations of How To Prepare Shrimp for Shrimp Tempura so that shrimp will be straight instead of curly.
+- To prepare shrimp, read step-by-step instructions with pictures on How To Prepare Shrimp for Shrimp Tempura to make shrimp straight.

-- You can start heating the oil when you are almost done with cleaning shrimp.
-You want to bring the oil to 170C (338F).
+- In a deep fryer, heat 1 1/2" (3 cm) of the oil to 356F (180C).
 You can check the temperature with chopsticks or with a thermometer.
 When you see small bubbles around chopsticks, it’s pretty much ready for deep frying.
 If you want to read more about deep frying method, please read How To Deep Fry Food.

-- Sift some corn starch on top of shrimps.
+- Dust corn starch on top of shrimps.

 Did you see the person dip his hand in the oil???
 Crazy, isn’t it?